We work with more than 300 partners to bring you better travel deals

 What time of day is cheapest to fly?

-Montenegro flights can be made cheaper if you choose a flight in the afternoon.
-Booking a flight at midday will likely mean higher prices.
+Montenegro flights can be made cheaper if you choose a flight at midday.
+Booking a flight in the morning will likely mean higher prices.

 Nestled between Croatia and Albania along the Adriatic Coast is the tiny country of Montenegro.
 Once part of the former Yugoslavia, today the country is enjoying its independence and tourists from all over the world are slowly discovering just what makes Montenegro so special.